 C.A.S. candidates: You will wear your cap, gown, and appropriate master's hood and drape your stole over your arm.

 Wear the mortarboard square on your head, parallel to the ceiling.
-The tassel should be on the left front side as you have already earned degrees.
+The tassel should be on the left front side, as you have already earned your bachelor's degree.
 You will march in carrying your stole over your right forearm with the velvet trim closest to your hand.
 See vesting instructions.

 Stay with your group so that you will hear the marching instructions when they are given.
 A faculty member representing your program will march and sit with your group from the Ice Arena into the Sports Arena where the ceremony is held.
 They will then join the rest of the faculty marchers, while you continue processing into the Sports Arena under the direction of the seating marshals.
 A program booklet will be on your seat in the arena.